-Long story short, the toxicity of the carpets that were being used in the exhibit made me sick to my stomach, and also induced an anxiety attack.
-It was a little scary there for a while… my heart was racing, I was sweating with chills, my limbs and mouth were vibrating, I felt nauseas, and lightheaded, and really felt like I was going to pass out… so much so that there were a few times I was ready to call 911.
+Long story short, the toxicity of the carpets that were being used in the exhibit made me sick to my stomach.
+It also induced an anxiety attack.
+It was a little scary there for a while.
+My heart was racing, I was sweating with chills, my limbs and mouth were vibrating, I felt nauseas, and lightheaded, and really felt like I was going to pass out!
+So much so that there were a few times I was ready to call 911.
 After sitting in the lobby for over an hour (away from those carpets) I was able to get myself to an Urgent Care facility.

-I was told I have something called Multiple Chemical Sensitivity (MCS) which makes me very sensitive to smells (light, sound, and touch too) and that the anxiety attack was purely a reaction to the poisonous air.
+I was told I have something called Multiple Chemical Sensitivity (MCS) which makes me very sensitive to smells (light, sound, and touch too).
+The anxiety attack was purely a reaction to the poisonous air.
 They also gave me some medications to help with anxiety.

 The scary thing is the thought of this happening in the future.
 I never want to be in that situation again!
 Luckily, at the quilt show, I had many friends who were around to sit and talk with me and bring me water. *can’t thank you enough!*

 Right now, I’m still feeling anxious… this feeling just won’t seem to leave, and it is fairly uncomfortable.
 Not painful, just uncomfortable.
 I’m afraid that it may not change back to normal.
 A friend of mine told me that it can take days to weeks to recover fully from a panic attack like this and to give it time and the feeling will pass.

 This is great advice – but what happens if I’m around something toxic again?
 It’s not caused by a mental state, but a physical reaction.
 No matter how much meditation and breathing I do to calm my mind, my body can still take control… and then promptly lose it!